tatpongkatanyukul/iDNAM/README.md

 ## Goal

 Options
-* 1. จาก stl file ของ cleft month profile ทำ stl output สำหรับ cleft cast
+* 1. Given stl file of a cleft month profile, get the stl output for a correction cleft cast
-* 2. Blender plug-in automates (or semi-automates) cast profile.
+* 2. Blender plug-in automates (or semi-automates) generation of a cast profile.

 ## Evaluation
 * Real evaluation needs clinical trials.